lb50019/Arduino/SoundWave/README.md

 ```

 Many music teachers will tell you that melodies sound good precisely becuse of the silence between the notes.
-So to ascend to the next level of musical prowess a silencing function is added:
+So to ascend to the higher level of musical prowess a silencing function is added:
 It basically sends latched bytes with address and 4-bit data regarding volume: higher number means lower volume.
+Hence, total silence equals 1111 or F if you want to pay respects.

 ```c